marxhendrik/skullandbones/README.md

 1. **ViewModel contains Business logic**: ViewModels inject room databases, repositories, network apis etc. and are used to map and transform this data to be used in the view layer.
-2. **ViewModel/View contains Presentation logic**: There is no good place for presentation logic without an extra class because the View can not be unit tested and the ViewModel is not allowed to reference views or lifecycle classes.
-While I would try to avoid it, the UiController could do both without breaking any rules (it only lives as long as the view).
-Sometimes I have seen the view directly call methods (for example lifecycle) on the ViewModel
+2. **ViewModel/View contains Presentation logic**: There is no good place for presentation logic without an extra class because the View can not be unit tested and the ViewModel is not allowed to reference views or lifecycle classes
+3. **View directly calls ViewModel method** (for example lifecycle)

 #### II.
 ViewModel Abilities and Limitations
 Now lets look at what a ViewModel can do and can't do because that leads us to the part "Consequences"